McPewPew/HideBattlegroundFinder/README.md

-# AutoDB
+# HideBattlegroundFinder
-A 1.12.1 Vanilla WoW addon that automatically does /db chests and /db rares for pfQuest users.
+A Turtle WowW addon that automatically hides the Battleground finder minimap icon with - /script TWMiniMapBattlefieldFrame:Hide();

-Install location should be: ..\Interface\AddOns\AutoDB
+Install location should be: ..\Interface\AddOns\HideBattlegroundFinder

-**Make sure you remove the "-main" from the "AutoDB-main" folder so it becomes just "AutoDB"**
+**Make sure you remove the "-main" from the "HideBattlegroundFinder-main" folder so it becomes just "HideBattlegroundFinder"**

 _99% of this addon's code by Trckster.
-They've given me permission to upload this version of it._